-Prerequisites: MTH 020 with a minimum grade of "C" or testing into MTH 050 or higher on the Math placement test and Reading Proficiency.
+Prerequisites: MTH 020 with a minimum grade of "C" or testing into MTH 140 or higher, and Reading Proficiency

 CHM 206.
 Organic Chemistry Lecture I. 3 Credit Hours.

 An introductory course in the theory of Organic Chemistry, stressing reaction types and mechanisms.

 Prerequisites: CHM 106 with a grade of "C" or better and Reading Proficiency

 CHM 207.
 Organic Chemistry Lecture II.
 3 Credit Hours.

 CHM 210.
 Organic Chemistry Lab I. 2 Credit Hours.

 This course is an introduction to the laboratory work in organic chemistry.
 The emphasis of the course is on generally-employed laboratory techniques for purification and characterization of organic compounds and an introduction to laboratory instrumentation.
 Additional lab hours required.